harryprayiv/chase/README.md

-- Whether the next move is to extend annotations further (cross-module drift checking for `consumes`, file-path keying to handle `Main` collisions, structured rejected-alternatives in decisions, decision dates) or to switch the parser to `ghc-lib-parser` for a fuller AST-driven extraction that could derive some of this automatically.
+- Whether the next move is to extend annotations further (cross-module drift checking for `consumes`, file-path keying to handle `Main` collisions, structured rejected-alternatives in decisions, decision dates) or to extract more from the AST automatically (deriving clauses, pattern synonyms, fixity declarations, class/instance method bodies for callers who actually want them).

 Open to issues and PRs from anyone using this on their own code.